durgesh07-git/CODTECH-Task2/README.md

 - **Educational Tool**: This program serves as a practical example for beginners learning Java, demonstrating fundamental programming concepts such as input/output, control structures, and method creation.

 ### Conclusion
 The BasicCalculator program is a simple yet effective tool for performing basic arithmetic operations.
 Its clear structure and user-friendly interface make it accessible to users of all skill levels.
 The design choices made in the program promote usability, maintainability, and scalability, ensuring that it can be adapted to meet future needs.
-This program is an excellent starting point for anyone looking to learn more about Java programming and basic computational logic.